agisboye/SwiftLMDB/README.md

+# SwiftLMDB
 SwiftLMDB is an opinionated wrapper around the [LMDB](https://symas.com/products/lightning-memory-mapped-database/) key/value database.

 The wrapper abstracts away the C API and some of its concepts.
 Instead you get a clean Swift API that makes it easy to store arbitrary values in a fast and embedded database.

-The only requirement is that key and value can be converted to `Data`.
+The only requirement is that keys and values can be converted to `Data`.
 To assert this, keys and values must conform to the `DataConvertible` protocol.
-Lots of types are supported out of the box, without you having to implement anything.
+Fundamental Swift value types are supported out of the box.

 ## Features